Visual Voice Art Fine Art

 I decided that I should brighten up my space at Art1274Hollis art gallery for February.
 Here are a few colourful paintings that I found!

 Me at the opening of "I am what I am" at the Chase Gallery on October 5th.
 Next to me is the portrait of Deva Station, which was the last painting I did for this show.
 Sadly I don't think I shall be doing any more 6X3foot paintings!
 I very much appreciated getting to know some of the drag performers who kindly agreed to let me use the photographs I took of them as inspiration for the portraits.

 Artist Statement and biography

 As a biologist and an artist, I feel that we are very much part of nature, and I am very aware of the wonder of the world around us.
-I find that nature is always unexpected, and I am fascinated by the constantly changing appearance of lakes, woods, brooks and fields.
+I find that nature is always unexpected, and am fascinated by the constantly changing appearance of lakes, woods, brooks and fields.
 When I first came to Canada, I was stunned by the magnificent blaze of red maples, yellow aspens and golden tamaracks in the fall and the interlacing shadows on sparkling snow in winter.
 These contrast with the piercingly blue sky of sunny fall and winter days, which I rarely saw in England.
 The relatively short but sunny summer means that there is a colourful parade of flowers to paint in my garden.

 After a fulfilling career as a research scientist, closure of my DFO laboratory in 1997 led me to pursue my lifetime love of painting, and I graduated from NSCAD in 2005 with a major in Fine Art.

-Link to review by Elissa Barnard.
+Link to review by Elissa Barnard, written in 2005.